jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 In this workflow, you only used the simple deploy features with Bluemix.
 For more control over deployment, you can use the advanced options.
-Because Bluemix is based on [Cloud Foundry](http://cloudfoundry.com/), you can also manually deploy applications directly to Bluemix by using the standard cf and gcf command line tools.
-Similarly, in the Web IDE, you can click **DEPLOY** to manually deploy your code to Bluemix.
+Because Bluemix is based on Cloud Foundry, you can also manually deploy applications directly to Bluemix by using the standard cf and gcf command-line tools.
+Similarly, in the web IDE, you can click **DEPLOY** to manually deploy your code to Bluemix.
+Learn more about [Cloud Foundry](http://cloudfoundry.com/).

-**Note**: The **DEPLOY** button in the Web IDE deploys the current state of the code in your Web IDE, whereas auto-deploy deploys the code that is checked in to the repository.
+**Note**: The **DEPLOY** button in the web IDE deploys the current state of the code in your web IDE, whereas auto-deploy deploys the code that is checked in to the repository.

-Both the command-line tools and the Web IDE are effective for rapid, solo development, but the auto-deploy feature adds the security of controlling what is pushed, especially in team environments.
+Both the command-line tools and the web IDE are effective for rapid, solo development, but the auto-deploy feature adds the security of controlling what is pushed, especially in team environments.
-With auto-deployment, you always know that the code running in the application matches a known state in the repository, instead of whatever was in your working directory when you pushed changes.
+With auto-deployment, you always know that the code that is running in the application matches a known state in the repository, instead of whatever was in your working directory when you pushed changes.